camfarms/my-website/content/myPortfolio/schoolWork/casePlace.md

  - Design Tool: Figma
  - Server Host: Digital Ocean

- Luckily for us, we were able to use Jira, Figma, and Digitcal Ocean for *FREE* due to all of us being students!
+ Luckily for us, we were able to use Jira, Figma, and Digital Ocean for *FREE* due to all of us being students!

  This was my first time using React and I really enjoyed using it.
 It strikes me as a (maybe a little *too*) robust, but powerful framework.
 I'm no expert, but I think you could make just about any web-app you want using React.